All the Emirates flying with kids information in one place. Including:

 - If you are flying with a newborn, your baby must be at least seven days old to fly unless it’s for emergency medical treatment.
 If that’s the case you will need to complete a medical information form (MEDIF).
 Infants less than seven days old will only be allowed on board in the case of travel for emergency medical reasons (in incubators) or if the mother is travelling on compassionate grounds.

 - You can order a baby bassinet for the aircraft ahead of your flight, either when you book or through Manage Your Booking.
 To help you on the journey Emirates have separate check‑in desks for families and baby strollers at Dubai International airport.
-Onboard, Emirates have infant kits with essentials like nappies, bibs and wipes.
+Onboard, Emirates have infant kits with essentials like nappies, bibs and wipes or you can pack your own in a carry on diaper bag.
 There are baby changing tables in our washrooms on board.

 FLYING WITH BABY POLICY (INFANTS UNDER 2 YEARS OLD)